isobelth/vascumap/just_analysis/README_metrics.md

 | `p90_minus_p10_cs_area_over_characteristic_area` | unitless | `p90_minus_p10_sprout_and_branch_median_cs_area_um2 / A_c` | Size-invariant heterogeneity of vessel caliber. |
 | `total_internal_pore_density_per_vessel_volume_um_inverse3` | $\mu m^{-3}$ | `total_internal_pore_count / V_{vessel}` | Pore-event burden relative to vascular biomass. |

+## Mathematical Explanations/Caveats
+- **Fractal Dimension:** lies in the range 1 -> 2 (1 is a pure line, 2 is a filled 2d shape).
+Higher fractal dimension means each branch has more subbranches.
+	- *Note!:* Fractal dimension is calculated on the **skeleton** not the segmented vasculature, so it measures only branching and not vessel extent

+- **Lacunarity:** always >1.
+Low lacunarity means more even vasculature with consistent vessel width.
+High lacunarity indicates a patch network with strong clustering.
+	- *Isn't that measuring the same thing as the spread in vessel/hole cross sectional area?* Not quite.
+You can have identical caliber/hole-size spreads with very different spatial clustering → different lacunarity.
+Similarly, You can have different caliber spreads but similar large-scale occupancy pattern → similar lacunarity.

 ## Pore Inclusion/Exclusion Rules

 Pores are detected slice-wise as internal holes in `binary_fill_holes(vessel_slice) & ~vessel_slice`.